ale4710/kpdtaiko/readme.md

 # DOMtaiko
 this is a taiko player for KaiOS.
 It is currently work in progress.

+it's called DOMtaiko because, originally, it was only going to use the DOM for graphics. however i quickly switched to other methods to try to improve performance on actual devices.

+[demo on device](https://youtu.be/BOYv75n20d8) - shows the application running on an actual device.
+[demo on pc](https://youtu.be/IpsZ50q9ujw) - provides a better view of the screen.

 ## warning
 there will be bugs, because i did not test it a lot.